Jehutty/ews-coursework-mmorpg/README.md

 Other object entities that players could take cover from and destroy after hitting them a certain amount of times.
 Add damage models depending on the player's level.

+TO INSTALL IT
+Download/clone repository on a directory on your machine Install node and npm if you dont have them https://nodejs.org/en/ run npm install from a command line in the directory after its done installing, install nodemon by typing npm install nodemon -g then from the command line cd to your directory and type nodemon start the application will become available on localhost:8000